 These packets came about when my family and I decided to spend the evening hanging out at one of the campgrounds a few minutes from our house.
 I needed something easy to take with us to the picnic area that still tasted amazing.
 These salmon foil packets totally fit the bill.

 The foil packets were so easy to make, The Todd and I got to hang out and catch up while they cooked.
 If I could convey one thing to anyone reading this that thinks grilling is difficult, it would be that grilling is actually really easy.
 These packets required minimal prep work, and they didn’t require a lot of attention.

-While the grill was coming up to temperature, I started prepping my tin dins.
-A portion of the pre-seasoned salmon, a half of an ear of corn, and a handful of asparagus.
-Most tin dins are completely sealed, but I really wanted the smoky goodness from the wood fire in the grill to reach the food so I left the top open.
+Each packet contained a portion of the pre-seasoned salmon, a half of an ear of corn, and a handful of asparagus.
+Most tin foil packets are completely sealed, but I really wanted the smoky goodness from the wood fire in the grill to reach the food, so I left the top open.
 This also made it much easier to tell exactly when everything was done and turn the corn so it didn’t burn on the bottom.
-These salmon tin dins were done in under 30 minutes and had such amazing flavor!
+These packets were done in under 30 minutes and had such amazing flavor!
 The corn was crisp and fresh and that asparagus was still just a little crunchy.
-Mmmmmmmm.

-PRO TIP: Prep your rubs in advance and take them with you in empty herb bottles.
+- Prep your rubs in advance and take them with you in empty spice bottles.
 Next time you run out of any spice in your pantry, just rinse the bottle and set it aside for your next camping trip.
 This way you don’t have to worry about packing individual rub ingredients, you can just shake the finished rub on and grill!

 Let me know what your favorite camping/tailgating foods are.
 We love adventures and I always love getting new ideas for meals!

-- 1 lb asparagus cut into 2 inch pieces
+- 1 pound asparagus (cut into 2 inch pieces)

 - 1 Tablespoon brown sugar